different DSLR brands have different mounts, but if you used the 1.4mm on a canon, it will definitely fit any canon dslr.

 just FYI—the video feature on anything below a T4i is pretty much limited to manual focus, unless your subjects are still—the autofocus is slow and noisy. that’s fine for artsy videos, but if you want to take videos with friends or something, it can get annoying.posted over 1 year ago

-Depends, Canon lenses are quite expensive, and you can always try Tamron over Sigma :)posted about 1 year ago
+Depends, Canon lenses are quite expensive, and you can always try Tamron over Sigma :)posted over 1 year ago